TotalMiner/totalminer.github.io/lua/functions/zones/set_zone_scripts.md

 ## Parameters

-- `name:`
+- `name`:
-- `entry:` The name of the script to execute when a player enters the zone's region.
+- `entry`: The name of the script to execute when a player enters the zone's region.
-- `exit:` The name of the script to execute when a player exits the zone's region.
+- `exit`: The name of the script to execute when a player exits the zone's region.

 ___